EMBEDDING MEDIA ON A WEB PAGE

 It is my opinion that audio/vidual media can very much be a part of a web page and blend into the design and functionality to add a different dimension for a richer experience.

 I will explain here by example the proper way to embed media meant to be played by Windows Media Player (audio or video) and flash media so that it both validates AND works in all (or most) browsers.
-I'll have to say most browsers, because in truth I only know for a fact that this method works properly in Internet Explorer 6-7, Firefox 1.0.7-2.0.1, Netscape 8.0-8.1 and Opera 8.52 -9.10.
+I'll have to say most browsers, because in truth I only know for a fact that this method works properly in Internet Explorer 6-7-8, Firefox 1-2-3, Opera 8-9-10 and Chrome.
 The big bonus is that it is W3C compliant, so this will be valid code.
 The other bonus is that you can style this pretty much as you like.

 Important Notice

-Several workarounds have been proposed, all of which I found unacceptable due to their very high complexity of implementation and the fact that they only work in javascript - plus all catered only to Flash.
-My hope was that MS would wake up and provide the proper solution themselves.
-Which they did ... in usual incomprehensible manner.
+Several workarounds had been proposed, all of which I found unacceptable due to their very high complexity of implementation and the fact that they only work in javascript - plus all catered only to Flash.

 Some of the current solutions are provided at: http://www.amarasoftware.com/flash-problem.htm, http://activecontent.blogspot.com/ and http://blog.deconcept.com/swfobject/.
-The last one works well with my Flash objects and was easy enough to understand, and after contacting the developer I have obtained a copy of a similar script that can handle Windows Media Player.
+The last one works well with my Flash objects and was easy enough to understand, and after contacting the developer I obtained a copy of a similar script that can handle Windows Media Player and a similar one for Quicktime.

 So without much ado, here are the code snippets that work in all browsers, based on the Satay Flash method.
 In addition, for each method described I will also provide the best workaround using the scripts from www.deconcept.com, all of which are based on the SWFObject method.